 This entity represents the measurement application you develop.

-All operations on an existing application is restricted-to-partner.
+All operations on an existing application are restricted-to-partner.
 This includes:

 - viewing/modifying the API token